- What is a Spouse Visa?

 Spouse Visa financial requirements

-- This income includes both partner’s finances
+- The income threshold for a Spouse Visa includes both partner’s finances

 - It can include income from employment, ownership of business, or self-employment